clvrmktg/xps/content/services/distribution/index.md

 [[faq]]
 question = "Where do you deliver?" answer = """We provide delivery throughout New Providence and coordinate shipments to all major Family Islands.
-Whether you need local dispatch or inter-island distribution, we’ve got you covered."""
+Whether you need local dispatch, inter-island logistics, or trucking services for larger loads, we’ve got you covered."""

 [[faq]]
 question = "Can you deliver directly to my customers?"